By Erika Solomon and Lin Noueihed

 "They may silence this generation but another will rise up to demand revenge for the blood that was shed now."

-Shi'ite Muslim power Iran, which supports Shi'ite groups in Iraq and Lebanon, complained to the United Nations and asked other neighbors to join it in urging Saudi Arabia to withdraw.
+Shi'ite Muslim power Iran, which supports Shi'ite groups in Iraq and Lebanon, has complained to the United Nations and asked other neighbors to join it in urging Saudi Arabia to withdraw.

 Capital flight is starting to put pressure on Bahrain's currency and threaten its position as a Gulf financial center.